 This specific exercise works wonders for stretching out your quads and abs.
 It’s also particularly useful for expanding your chest and keeping an optimal running posture.

-- Lie on your belly and lay your hands out in front of your shoulders with your palms facing down on the mat
+- Lie on your belly with elbows bend and hands placed by the side of the shoulder with your palms facing down on the mat

 - Pull your shoulders away from your ears, lifting your midsection up from the mat and pressing down with your arms

-For runners to strengthen their abs, improve coordination, and align their arms and legs for better running, the single leg pull is perfect.
+For runners to strengthen their abs, improve coordination, and align their arms and legs for better running, the single-leg pull is perfect Pilates for runners exercise.

-- Switch out your legs and hands for six-to-ten repetitions per side.
+- Switch to other leg and complete for six-to-ten repetitions per side.

 Pilates for Runners, Get Stretched for Success